-Action Code Action Name Responsible Officer Progress Traffic Lights Comments 2.3.6 Analyse impact of childcare sub- sidy and other sector reforms on the Outside School Hours Care operating model.
-Service Manager Warrnambool Stadium 100% • The single childcare subsidy model and continued Federal Government financial support for families using childcare services has had a positive impact on Coun- cil's Outside School Hours Care services.
+Action Code Action Name Responsible Officer Progress Traffic Lights Comments 2.3.6 Analyse impact of childcare subsidy and other sector reforms on the Outside School Hours Care operating model.
+Service Manager Warrnambool Stadium 100% • The single childcare subsidy model and continued Federal Government financial support for families using childcare services has had a positive impact on Council's Outside School Hours Care services.
 Retention and new enrolments have been strong over the past 12 months despite the impacts of COVID.
-The financial performance of the programs has exceeded expecta- tions this year, helped in part by additional State and Federal COVID support funding.
+The financial performance of the programs has exceeded expectations this year, helped in part by additional State and Federal COVID support funding.
 2.3.7 Review and further develop operational procedures and resources for Emergency Relief Centre Activation at Warrnambool Stadium.
-Service Manager Warrnambool Stadium 100% • The improved systems, resource stocks and opera- tional documentation for activation of the Warrnambool Stadium will need to be reviewed as part of Council's ongoing emergency preparation and planning.
+Service Manager Warrnambool Stadium 100% • The improved systems, resource stocks and operational documentation for activation of the Warrnambool Stadium will need to be reviewed as part of Council's ongoing emergency preparation and planning.
 2.3.8 Establish Archie Graham as a key pro- vider of health and wellbeing information, activities and opportunities for older adults and other community groups.
-Service Man- ager Commu- nity Support 100% • Archie Graham Community Centre has recommenced provision of onsite services under a COVID-Safe Plan, with older adults and community groups re-engaging with health and wellbeing information and activities, with attendances nearing pre-pandemic rates.
+Service Manager Community Support 100% • Archie Graham Community Centre has recommenced provision of onsite services under a COVID-Safe Plan, with older adults and community groups re-engaging with health and wellbeing information and activities, with attendances nearing pre-pandemic rates.
 The Archie Newsletter continues to be a key source of information for centre patrons.
-With the support of additional staff funded through a Working For Victoria grant, Archie has been able to complete additional outreach to socially iso- lated and vulnerable cohorts, in order to reconnect them with services.
+With the support of additional staff funded through a Working For Victoria grant, Archie has been able to complete additional outreach to socially isolated and vulnerable cohorts, in order to reconnect them with services.
 This has included the re-establishment of the Archie Cafe run by a team of volunteers two days per week, along with the recommencement of a range of Senior Citizens group activities.
 2.3.9 Continue to support and grow active volunteerism within the local community.
-Manager, Capacity, Access & Inclusion 100% Volunteering Connect has undergone significant change over the last three months.
-Volunteer Connect to date has been funded by the Department of Social Services through the Volunteer Management activity (VMA), and part funded by Warnambool City Council to support internal volunteering.
+Manager, Capacity, Access & Inclusion 100% • Volunteering Connect has undergone significant change over the last three months.
+Volunteer Connect to date has been funded by the Department of Social Services through the Volunteer Management activity (VMA), and part funded by Warrnambool City Council to support internal volunteering.
 On 30 June 2021, all current funding agreements under the Volunteer Management Activity (VMA) will cease.
 The Commonwealth Government will now provide funding to the state and territory peak bodies - for us that is Volunteering Victoria.
 The new VMA will have a renewed focus on: Online services to build the capacity of Volunteer Involving Organisations (VIOs); and Breaking down barriers to volunteering for identified priority groups - people with a disability, first nations, and newly arrived migrants (under 5 years).
-Transitional funding is available to support Volunteer Connect move to the new VMA with a focus of building VIO capacity to move online, and to break down barriers to volunteering at Warrnambool City Council with our 12 volunteer program areas.
-From an internal perspective, volunteering at Warrnambool City Council was severely disrupted by COVID with a large drop in volunteer numbers during 2020 and now experiencing a slow return of volunteers for some program areas.
+Transitional funding is available to support Volunteer volunteer program areas.